 One of my most favourite family vacations has been taken at a Beaches Resorts location.
 Did you read above?
 Not to beat you over the head with it, but I’ve been to Beaches Turks and Caicos and Beaches Negril.
-There’s going to be a fourth location breaking ground soon and I simply cannot wait to take my children there when it does.
+There’s going to be a fourth location breaking ground soon in Barbados.
+I simply cannot wait to take my children there when it does.

 One of the things I am going to aim to do is try to be more timely with my videos and posts.
 I need to write my assignments or edit the videos while I am still on a “high” from the destination.
 Those posts and videos will be way fresher, better and have more excitement to them!

 And I got a drone for Christmas.
-Hopefully I don’t fly it into a tree my first time out!
+Hopefully, I don’t fly it into a tree my first time out!